sensei-hacker/inavwiki/INAV-Remote-Management,-Control-and-Telemetry.md

 Note: you could do most or all of the above just with `MSP_SET_RAW_RC` rather than with the navigation engine, but that might increase the co-processor computation / monitoring requirement and implementation risk.

+#### Implementation example

+NOTE: If you have a better example (or additional examples), please augment or replace the following paragraphs.

+The [flightlog2kml](https://github.com/stronnag/bbl2kml) project contains a tool [fl2sitl](https://github.com/stronnag/bbl2kml/wiki/fl2sitl) that replays a blackbox log using the [INAV SITL](https://github.com/iNavFlight/inav/blob/master/docs/SITL/SITL.md).
+Specifically, this uses MSP and MSP_SET_RAW_RC to establish vehicle characteristics, monitor the vehicle status, arm the vehicle and set RC values for AETR and switches during log replay simulation to effectively "fly" the SITL for the recorded flight.

+The MSP initialisation, MSP status monitoring and MSP RC management code is in [msp.go](https://github.com/stronnag/bbl2kml/blob/master/pkg/sitlgen/msp.go), specifically the `init()` and `run()` functions.
+Arming / disarming in [sitlgen.go](https://github.com/stronnag/bbl2kml/blob/master/pkg/sitlgen/sitlgen.go), `arm_action()` function.

 ## Other References

 * [Building custom INAV](https://github.com/iNavFlight/inav/wiki/Building-custom-firmware).